reasonml/reasonml.github.io/docs/what-and-why.md

 Here are some alternatives that share similar concepts with Reason:

 - [Rust](http://rust-lang.org).
-Inspired by the ML family of langauges, but not garbage collected.
+Inspired by the ML family of languages, but not garbage collected.
 Has excellent parallelism support.
 - [Elm](http://elm-lang.org).
 Another great language in the ML family.
 Focuses on building web applications.
 See the widely praised talk on Elm, [Let's Be Mainstream](https://www.youtube.com/watch?v=oYk8CKH7OhE).
 - [PureScript](http://www.purescript.org).
 Inspired by Haskell, compiles to the JavaScript.
 - [Fable](http://fable.io/).
 Based on F#, which is closely related to OCaml.